 Latin

 Courses in Latin are offered by the Department of Classics.
-Students without previous knowledge of Latin should fulfill the GE CLAS Core World Languages requirement with the following sequence.
-Students must take both CLSL:2001 and CLSL:2002 in order to fulfill the World Languages requirement.
+The following sequence is one way to fulfill the GE CLAS Core World Languages requirement and is appropriate for students without previous knowledge of Latin.
+Students must take both CLSL:2001 and CLSL:2002 in order to fulfill the fourth-level pathway of the World Languages requirement.
 These courses require a similar knowledge of Latin, but one focuses on poetry and the other on prose.
-Other world languages permit a student to complete the last courses in the sequence to meet the GE CLAS Core requirement since the final course is more difficult than the previous ones.
-This is not true with the Latin sequence, and thus, both courses must be successfully completed.
+Other world languages permit a student to complete the last courses in the sequence to meet the GE CLAS Core requirement because the final course is more difficult than the previous ones.
+This is not true with the Latin sequence, and therefore, both courses must be successfully completed.

-Code | Title | Hours |
+Course # | Title | Hours |

 ---|---|---|